Depositing and Reporting Withheld Taxes: Indiana

 - Employers that file more than 25 Forms W-2, Wage and Tax Statement, per calendar year must also file an annual reconciliation return by January 31.
 Penalties are imposed for noncompliance.
 See Annual Reconciliation Forms and Filing Deadlines.

 - Certain employers must file Forms W-2, Wage and Tax Statement, electronically.
 Penalties are imposed for noncompliance.
-See Electronic and Magnetic Media Form W-2 Reporting Requirements.
+See Form W-2 Filing Requirements.